 This sell-out event celebrates the history of wine in Virginia with exclusive evening tours of the Mansion and cellar, appearances by “George and Martha Washington”, and live jazz on the east lawn overlooking the Potomac.

-Taste of Arlington, Arlington
+Quarterfest Crawl (formerly Taste of Arlington), Arlington

-Oatlands Strawberry Festival, Leesburg
+Messick's Strawberry Festival, Bealeton